|Nutrition Facts (per serving)|

 Drain the asparagus in a colander and immediately transfer it to the bowl of ice water.
-Drain after the asparagus have been submerged for 1 to 2 minutes.
+Drain after the asparagus spears have been submerged for 1 to 2 minutes.
 Set aside.

 Bring the pint of water, vinegar, salt, and sugar to a boil, stirring once or twice to dissolve the salt and sugar.
 Remove from the stove and allow to cool off.

-Pour the cooled brine into the jar making sure that the asparagus are completely covered by the liquid.
+Pour the cooled brine into the jar making sure that the liquid completely covers the asparagus spears.